 TC3 online courses:

-Students may be able to complete a TC3 online course while in the College Program.
-Students who are thinking about this should realize that in addition to working full-time, many other activities will compete for their time and attention while living in Orlando.
+Students who are thinking about taking a TC3 online course while at Disney should realize that in addition to working full-time, many other activities will compete for their time and attention while living in Orlando.
 Therefore, self-motivation and excellent time management skills are critically important for success in online courses while at Disney.